creativeprogrammingatelier/atelier/docs/dev/database.md

 ### Transactions

 To perform transactions, you have to pass in the optional `client` argument to the functions that are part of the transaction.
 When this is passed, instead of starting a new connection, it uses that existing client to perform the query.
 The easiest way to perform a transaction then involves the `transaction` function in HelperDB.ts.
 It receives a callback function: the function that contains all transaction query.
-This callback receives as its first (and only) argument, the client you need to pass to all database calls. the transaction function will take care of the transactional stuff such as BEGIN, COMMIT and ROLLBACK.
+This callback receives as its first (and only) argument the client you need to pass to all database calls.
+The transaction function will take care of the transactional stuff such as BEGIN, COMMIT and ROLLBACK.
 (ROLLBACK will be run if the callback throws an error.)

 Example usage: